-to EMORY LAW 2022
+to EMORY LAW 2024

 Contents

 - Overview: Why Emory Law?
-2
+5

-- Discern Your Legal Path 5
+- Our Student Community 9

-- Tailor Your Education 10
+- The Emory Law Alumni Network 13

-- Our Student Community 18
+- Discern Your Legal Path 18

-- The Emory Law Alumni Network 20
+- Tailor Your Education 20

-- Studying Law in Atlanta 22
+- Studying Law in Atlanta 30

-- Take the Next Step 24
+- Take the Next Step 32

-- Funding Your Legal Education 26
+- Funding Your Legal Education 32

-- Your Orientation Planner 28
+- Key Dates and Deadlines 34

-Virtual Events for Admitted Students
+Events for Admitted Students

 This spring, experience what your first year at Emory Law will be like.
-You'll choose from dozens of virtual events - we can't wait to connect with you.
+We will host in-person and virtual tours and information sessions with current students and, in March, we welcome you to join us on campus for our annual Visiting Day!
+We can't wait to connect with you.

-- " Take a class, interact with faculty, and explore our signature programs.
+- Take a class, interact with faculty, and explore our signature programs.

 - " Meet current students and alumni.

 - " Learn more about campus, nearby housing, and life in Atlanta.

 Find out more at law.emory.edu/explore

-Explore Emory law
+Explore Emory Law